TomasM30/FEUP-LDTS-FROGGER/README.md

 ### PLANNED FEATURES

 - **Boosts** - Items that the frog can pick up to help it reach the other side easily
+- **Different Levels** - Increased speed and number of obstacles increase accordingly to the number of times the frog reaches the other side
+- **Timer** - Will trackdown the time the user takes to complete a level

 ### DESIGN
 Insert design problems